FMCarp/LCD-GUI-Portfolio/README.md

 # LCD GUI **Portfolio**

 Some of my LCD GUI projects <br />
-They were designed using Segger emWin graphics library and run on 4.3" LCD attached to LPC1788 NXP microcontroller.
+They were designed using Segger emWin graphics library <br />
+and run on 4.3" LCD with touchscreen, attached to LPC1788 NXP microcontroller.

 #
 #